 But first, again, you absolutely must be convicted that you need to change this and are willing to put in the work.
 If you're not fully convicted yet, then pray for God to help you as he did me.
 It may take multiple “doses” of conviction.

 It did in my case.
 I already shared a couple of episodes of conviction above.
 Yet I was convicted further a third time before deciding to write this update.
-I was visiting my son's apartment with my wife to drop off his laundry.
+I was visiting my son's apartment to drop off his laundry.
 While there I noticed the sink was full of dirty dishes, a filled trash bin was swarming with fruit flies and it did not smell nice.
-My wife had complained about it to me before but this was the first time I had seen it myself.
-I reflexively commented just as she had in the past about “how disgusting” it was.
+I reflexively commented about “how disgusting” it was.
 Later that day my son called and informed me that he was in the apartment and sleeping in the next room when I made my critical comment about the horrid state of his apartment.
 He said he did not enjoy waking up to hearing my negative words.
 I was mortified.
 I apologized that I did that to him, not knowing he was there.
 I hung up and went out for a bike ride, listening to sermons I had loaded previously on my iPod like I usually do.
 One sermon I heard was on the power of our words and included the two stories I shared above.
 I knew it was no accident that it came up when it did, right after getting off the phone with my son.
 As you can imagine the combination of feeling terrible my son heard my words in conjunction with the inspiring stories convinced me that God was signaling to me to press forward harder with improving the nature of my speech.

 If you now are convicted enough to make changes in your daily habits, then I suggest you do what the sermon I was listening to suggested at the end: set a goal to change your speech and hold yourself accountable for a set time, whether it be 24 hours or 30 days.
 Can you stop saying unkind things about or to anyone else?
 Can you practice saying kind things or nothing at all?
 Can you do this for even one day?
 I bet you can't; it's not easy at all.
 That, of course, must include things you share on social media!
 Can you stop being a part of Paul's prophecy about last days' people being “boastful” “brutal” “slanderers” “denying the power of godliness?"
 If you challenge yourself to meet the Biblical standards of righteous speech, I think you can.